infoleon/BD_PTF_Br/README.md

 The file "model.jlib" contains the trained model in "joblib" format (version 1.2.0), which can be loaded as a scikit-learn Random Forest Regressor.
 The model was fitted using scikit-learn version 1.2.2.

-For the other libraries used in this script:
+For the other libraries:
 - pandas version 1.5.3
 - numpy version 1.23.5

-o install the required libraries, run the following command:
+To install the required libraries, run the following command:

 ```bash
 pip install pandas==1.5.3 numpy==1.23.5 scikit-learn==1.2.2